terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_3_1_x.html.markdown

 ### Step 4: Create a Service Account

 It is **recommended** using a user with CSE Service Role for CSE server management.
-The role comes with all the VCD rights that CSE needs to function:
+The role comes with all the VCLOUD rights that CSE needs to function:

 ```hcl
 resource "vcloud_role" "cse-service-role" {